vincelemke99/Data-Mining-Project/README.md

 # Used-Car-Data-Mining

 Welcome to the Data Mining project revolving around the Craig's List based used-car dataset.
-The goal of this project is to predict the price listed vehicles.
+The goal of this project is to predict the price of listed vehicles.

 ## Datset